-- My dissertation builds upon prior work that examines the political and discursive dimension of natural resource management, extending it to the recent empirical phenomena of urban sustainability planning and large-scale green infrastructure campaigns in global cities.
-Second, it continues the project of 're-naturing urban theory' by bringing a concern with materiality into the study of urban politics and policymaking.
+- City of Forests, City of Farms builds upon prior work that examines the political and discursive dimension of natural resource management, extending it to the recent empirical phenomena of urban sustainability planning and large-scale green infrastructure campaigns in global cities.
+Second, it continues the project of `re-naturing urban theory? by bringing a concern with materiality into the study of urban politics and policymaking.
 Finally, it brings concepts of urban political theory and networked governance into nature-society geography.

 - By exploring the networks among stewards and the social, organizational, informational and funding nodes that link them, STEW-MAP examines the ways that civil society stewards connect, compete with and compliment the goals of government agencies and the private business sector in the management of the urban ecosystem.
 This project seeks to understand and map the ways citizens serve as stewards by conserving, managing, monitoring, advocating for, and educating the public about their local environments (including water, land, air, waste, toxics, and energy issues).